UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Preidctor_report.md

 ## Data

-The dataset used in this project was retrieved from the University of California Irvine (UCI) machine learning repository (Dua and Graff 2017) and was collected by Paulo Cortez, University of Minho, Guimarães, Portugal and A. Cerdeira, F. Almeida, T. Matos with help from J. Reis, Viticulture Commission of the Vinho Verde Region(CVRVV), Porto, Portugal in 2009.
+The dataset used in this project was retrieved from the University of California Irvine (UCI) machine learning repository \[@Dua2019\] and was collected by Paulo Cortez, University of Minho, Guimarães, Portugal and
+A. Cerdeira, F. Almeida, T. Matos with help from J. Reis, Viticulture Commission of the Vinho Verde Region(CVRVV), Porto, Portugal in 2009.
 This dataset contains the results of various physiochemical test, including scoring for properties like fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, and alcohol (11 features), which were preformed on white “Vinho Verde” wine samples from Northern Portugal.
 The data used in our analysis can be found [here](https://archive.ics.uci.edu/ml/datasets/wine+quality).
-Additionally, we add one more feature by concatenating white and red wine data, and so there is a binary feature; we think potentially human’s perception of wine type may affect the independent scoring on the wine quality, thus, we added a binary feature to account for this factor (**legin2003evaluation?**).
+Additionally, we add one more feature by concatenating white and red wine data, and so there is a binary feature; we think potentially human’s perception of wine type may affect the independent scoring on the wine quality, thus, we added a binary feature to account for this factor \[@legin2003evaluation\].

 No additional features or specific branding of each wine is available in the dataset for privacy purposes.
 Each row in the dataset represents a